agilepartner/craft-challenges/dev/root-me.md

 ![Root-Me](images/root-me.png)

 ## What ?
-Root-Me is a non-profit organization which goal is to promote the spread of knowledge related to hacking and information security.<br>
+**Root-Me** is a non-profit organization which goal is to **promote the spread of knowledge related to hacking and information security**.
 Hacking challenges are the heart of the project.
 Several web environment allow users to test their skills legally.
 Each challenge needs different knowledge and approaches.

 ## Why ?
 Discover information security principles in a **fun and interactive way**.